-The greater the ATR reading on a particular pair, the wider the stop loss that should be used.
+The greater the ATR reading on a particular pair, the wider the stop loss you should use.
 The reverse is true.

-Here the upper and lower bands are used to set stop loss levels.
-When trading with Bollinger bands, Set stop loss slightly below the lower band or above the upper band for ranging markets.
+You can also use the upper and lower bands to set stop loss levels.
+When trading with Bollinger bands, Set stop loss slightly below the lower band for a buy.
+Or else above the upper band for are a sell.

-Swing traders follow the market trends which is defined by tops and bottoms formed by candlesticks, pivot points, etc.
+Swing traders follow the market trends which of course form tops and bottoms as a sign of change in price momentum.

 These previous highs and lows provide confluence levels on which you can rely and choose an appropriate target for stop and profit.